lee-zhg/segment-pdf-discovery/README.md

 [![Build Status](https://travis-ci.org/IBM/watson-discovery-food-reviews.svg?branch=master)](https://travis-ci.org/IBM/virtualhelpdesk)

-# Locating Information Efficently and Precisely - Splitting and Ingesting Segments of PDF File into Watson Discovery
+# Locating Information Efficiently  and Precisely - Splitting and Ingesting Segments of PDF File into Watson Discovery

 Splitting and ingesting each segment of a PDF file as individual document into Watson Discovery collection can improve query efficency and identify information more precisely.